fluencelabs/nox/docs/specification.md

 <img src="images/symbols/twemoji-exclamation.png" width="24px"/> **TODO:** _At the current moment results dictionary is stored on the state machine side instead of inside the WebAssembly VM.
 This doesn't constitute a problem for the real-time component – the results dictionary can still be merkelized and the corresponding Merkle root can be used in the BFT consensus._

 _However, for the batch validation to work there should be a cryptographic connection between 1) what the virtual machine has produced and 2) what was stored in the results dictionary.
-Batch validation is able to check only 1) but not 2) which means a malicious node might substitute correct results with bogus data.
+Batch validation is able to check only 1) but not 2) which means a malicious cluster might substitute correct results with bogus data.
 A better option could be to store the results dictionary inside the WebAssembly VM, which is what's actually depicted on the diagram._

 <img src="images/symbols/twemoji-exclamation.png" width="24px"/> **TODO:** _It's not clear yet how the results should be purged from the dictionary once they are no longer needed.
 One of possible solutions could be that results are removed once they are served through the query API._